NicoJuicy/LearnML/ml/ml_algorithms.md

 Example problems: classification and regression.

 Example algorithms are extensions to other flexible methods that make assumptions about how to model the unlabeled data.

+### Reinforcement Learning

+In reinforcement learning (RL), an agent (a model) gets feedback as it goes about its task, and learns from that feedback.

+RL can be applied to situations where the agent has a goal and tries different actions within its environment until it reaches the goal.

+There are two main types of reinforcement learning: policy and value function-based.

+Policy-based RL is where an algorithm determines which action to take in a given situation by estimating which action is most likely to bring about a good result based on the agent’s current policy which is a state-action mapping that can be updated with each action taken.

+Value function RL adjusts the agent’s behaviour according to how valuable   certain actions are within its environment by estimating expected future rewards when certain actions are performed in a given state.

+With reinforcement learning, you do not have any labelled data for training purposes.
+You provide direct feedback from the environment to let the agent know what works and what does not.

+Once agents have been taught using reinforcement learning, they can  apply this knowledge elsewhere in their environment.

 ## Algorithms Grouped By Similarity